-Since its inception, Chainlink has an ROI of over 10,000%, so this piece, we will look at how it’s digital infrastructure and unique use case make it a project to watch for further growth.
+Since its inception, Chainlink has provided a ROI of over 10,000%, so i this piece, we will look at how its digital infrastructure and unique use case make it a project to watch for further growth.

 What Is Chainlink and Why Was LINK Created?